awohns/ldgm/README.md

-# LD_graph
+# ld_graph
-Code for converting tree sequences to graphical models of LD.
+Code for converting tree sequences to graphical models encoding conditional independence of SNPs